Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 Is aspartame poisoning?

 Aspartame is not a neurotoxin.
-However, aspartame consumption can be harmful to the brain due to its contribution to the formation of formaldehyde adducts.
+However, aspartame consumption can harm the brain due to its contribution to forming formaldehyde adducts.

 Where is aspartame found?